 Build a Lofted Bed

-If you have the budget, create a dorm-like space with a lofted bed.
-This small space hack can turn one room into two separate areas.
-Not to mention, lofting the bed provides enough space underneath for a hangout room with a couch, a small office, or even a workout space!
+Create a dorm-like space with a lofted bed!
+This small space hack can turn your teen’s bedroom into two separate areas.
+Not to mention, lofting the bed provides enough space underneath for a hangout space with a couch, a small office, or even a workout space!

 Prop the Bed with Wooden Pallets